Saudi Research and Media Group

-Saudi Research and Media Group (SRMG) (also known as the Saudi Media Group) is a Saudi joint stock company registered in Riyadh.
+Saudi Research and Media Group (SRMG), also known as the Saudi Media Group, is a Saudi state-backed media company registered in Riyadh.
 The group mainly publishes, prints and distributes various publications.
-The company operates in Saudi Arabia where there are no independent media.
+The company operates in Saudi Arabia, where there are no independent media.

-The company has close ties to the Mohammed bin Salman government in Saudi Arabia.
-Its closeness to the government of Saudi Arabia has led it to be considered an outlet for the government in the west, particularly in the United Kingdom.
+The company has close ties to the Mohammed bin Salman government of Saudi Arabia.
+King Salman's sons have chaired the company.
+Its closeness to the Saudi government has led it to be considered an outlet for the government in the west, particularly in the United Kingdom.

 In April 2022, SRMG announced its new headquarters in Riyadh's King Abdullah Financial District (KAFD).
-The new headquarters commemorates the beginning of SRMG's global expansion and will house the offices of Asharq network which includes “Asharq News” and “Asharq Business with Bloomberg”.
+This marks the beginning of SRMG's global expansion and will house the offices of the Asharq network.